 Snorkeling between underwater lava tubes and arches is a unique experience.
 The marine life is very rich here, and Molokini is one of the best places to see green sea turtles in Maui.

-Practical information: There are various tours in Maui that go to Molokini crater (see here).
+Practical information: There are various tours in Maui that go to Molokini Crater (see available tours here).
 Most of them leave in the morning, take 5-6 hours, and include lunch.
 But if that’s too long for you, there are is also a shorter and cheaper afternoon tour (see here) that only takes 3 hours.

 8. Take a Sunset Cruise